apache/nuttx/configs/zkit-arm-1769/README.txt

        CONFIG_HOST_LINUX=y                 : Builds under Windows (or Cygwin) CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : NuttX buildroot toolchain

+    3. TCP/IP (only) networking is enabled with this configuration:

+       CONFIG_EXAMPLES_THTTPD_NOMAC=y             : Will use MAC 00:e0:de:ad:be:ef
+       CONFIG_EXAMPLES_THTTPD_DRIPADDR=0xac100002 : Gateway 172.16.00.02
+       CONFIG_EXAMPLES_THTTPD_NETMASK=0xffffff00  : Netmask 255.255.255.0

-    3. You will need to build the NXFLAT toolchain as described above in order to use this example.
+    4. You will need to build the NXFLAT toolchain as described above in order to use this example.